Kavyapriyakp/Program-GUI/README.md

 # Program-GUI
-GUI of a software prototype with latest features developed to aid surveillance systems' monitoring.
+A GUI model of a software prototype with latest features developed to aid surveillance systems' monitoring.

 ## Project Title
 <div align="justify">
-Reuqirement of real-time compensation for turbulence and detecting moving objects
+The developed GUI corresponds to the project title "Reuqirement of real-time compensation for turbulence and detecting moving objects".
 </div>

 ## About